fastoch/Docker_Course/README.md

 - run `docker run -p 5173:5173 -v $(pwd):/app react-docker`

 **Note about type errors**:
-The App.tsx file might report a lot of errors, but that's because we're using TypeScript.
+The App.tsx file might report a lot of errors, that's because we're using TypeScript.
 Just run `npm i @types/react @types/react-dom` to fix the errors.
+This will install the necessary type definitions for React and ReactDOM.

 **Notes about the volume mount**:
 If your paths contain spaces or special characters, you should enclose the entire volume argument in quotes: